Anthony-mbaya/Anthony-mbaya/README.md

 Here are some of the projects I've built to showcase my skills:

 ✅ CruxFurge

-❇️ An online event update platform built with (NextJS, Sanity and Setry) 🔗 https://crux-furge-next-js.vercel.app/
+❇️ An online event update platform built with (NextJS, Sanity and Setry)

+🔗 https://crux-furge-next-js.vercel.app/

 ✅ Charity_app

-❇️ Hande onlinre contributions from well wishers and pass information about the charity organization (React, TailwindCSS) 🔗 https://charity-site-seven.vercel.app/
+❇️ Hande onlinre contributions from well wishers and pass information about the charity organization (React, TailwindCSS)

+🔗 https://charity-site-seven.vercel.app/

 ✅ Recipe APIS

-❇️ Reastful apis that handle creation, retriaval , update and delete of recipes (Django, DRF, Docker)
+❇️ Restful apis that handle creation, retriaval , update and delete of recipes (Django, DRF, Docker)

 ✅ Crux_Bliss

-❇️ Online E-commerce platform for furniture products (React, TailwindCSS) 🔗 https://crux-bliss-comfort.vercel.app/
+❇️ Online E-commerce platform for furniture products (React, TailwindCSS)

+🔗 https://crux-bliss-comfort.vercel.app/

 🌱 What I'm Currently Learning

 I believe in continuous learning and staying updated with the latest technologies.
 Currently, I'm exploring:

 GraphQL for more efficient API design.

 Kubernetes for advanced container orchestration.

 Serverless Architecture for scalable and cost-effective solutions.

 📫 Let's Connect!